 When in the planning and design stages of a solar PV project, you may come across the term export limitation.
 Essentially the process involves fitting a device to cap exported power going from the solar system to the grid.
 But why would you want or need one?
 Read on to find out...

 What is export limitation?

 Solar PV generates electricity when the panels are exposed to sunlight.
 This electricity must be used immediately, either on site, stored in a battery or sent to the national grid.
-But often your supply and the local grid managed by the District Network Operator (DNO), may not be able to cope with large amounts of power flowing from multiple properties.
+But often your supply and the local grid managed by the distribution network operator (DNO), may not be able to cope with large amounts of power flowing from multiple properties.
 To protect this infrastructure, or avoid costly upgrades, it’s necessary to restrict the power that might be exported.
 To do this, the DNO can either reject proposals for a large solar PV system, or insist that an export limiter is installed alongside it.

 There is always a chance they will want an export limitation device fitted when applying to install a system with an AC output above 16A per phase (3.68kW single phase / 11.04kW three phase), which is the permitted limit beyond which an application is required for connecting a system.

 Most inverters on the market nowadays have in-built export limitation functionality, and so the typical approach to configuring an export limitation system is to install a metering device at the grid connection point to feed back power flow data to the inverter so that it can adjust its output power accordingly to keep below a preset export limit.